pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     assert plaintext == 'plaintext'

+The :class:`~eventsourcing.infrastructure.sequenceditemmapper.SequencedItemMapper`
-The ``SequencedItemMapper`` has constructor arg ``cipher``, which can be used to pass in a cipher object, and thereby enable encryption.
+has constructor arg ``cipher``, which can be used to pass in a cipher object, and thereby enable encryption.

 .. code:: python